Purpose and Scope

 Mental wellness

-Skills Insight recognizes that workplace stress is a health and safety issue and acknowledges the importance of identifying and reducing workplace stressors.
-Mental health problems and stress can affect anyone, regardless of their position in the organisation.
-We aim to create a workplace environment that promotes the mental wellbeing of all employees, to tackle workplace factors that may negatively affect mental wellbeing, and to develop management skills to promote mental wellbeing and manage mental health problems effectively.
+Skills Insight recognises that workplace stress is a health and safety issue and acknowledges the importance of identifying and reducing workplace stressors.
+Mental health problems and stress can impact anyone, regardless of their role within the organisation.
+We aim to foster a workplace environment that promotes the mental wellbeing of all employees.
+Our goal is to address workplace factors that may negatively impact mental wellbeing, while equipping managers with the skills to promote wellbeing and effectively handle mental health challenges effectively.

 We provide access to free support and assistance through our Employment Access program (EAP) provider.